Back to all guides

 This stayed because...

-The object does not need to be special.
-It only needs to be connected to the day.
+Choose an object already connected to the day.
 A tea tag can hold a quiet hour.
-A receipt can hold an errand.
+A receipt strip can hold an errand.
 A wrapper can hold the snack you ate while answering messages.

 If the object has a useful word, date, color, or texture, point to that exact part.
 Do not ask the whole scrap to explain itself.